junjun-jiang/3D-Point-Cloud-Completion-Benchmark/README.md

 - F-score: F-score is calculated as the harmonic average of the accuracy and completeness.
 - Fidelity.
 Fidelity measures how well the inputs are preserved in the outputs.
 - Plausibility.
 Plausibility is evaluated as the classification accuracy in percentage by a pre-trained PointNet model.
+- Intersection over Union (IoU)
+- JSD: The Jensen-Shannon Divergence between marginal distributions defined in the Euclidean 3D space.
+- Coverage:Coverage is measured as the fraction of the point clouds in B that were matched to point clouds in A.
+- Minimum Matching Distance (MMD)

 ## Papers